A New Spin On The Classic Picnic

 Add some kids to the mix, take away a traditional table and you can end up with a major cleanup.
 Control some of the messiest elements with the following tips:

-- •Bring beverages that come with a lid.
+- Bring beverages that come with a lid.
 This prevents spilling and allows for easy transport to and from your site.
-Silipint lids fit on four different size cups, so they’re perfect for the whole family.
+We have two sizes of lids for our five sizes of drinkware.
+So, the whole family is covered.

 - At the end of every picnic is the decidedly not romantic issue of dirty plates.
 They slotted so easily into their designated space in your adorable basket at home, but now you’re stuck with grease and food bits.
 Bring a bag to take dirty dishes home without a mess.